Marjorie Eliot learned piano as a child; now she performs for jazz lovers every Sunday in her Harlem apartment.

 But, tragically, three other sons Marjorie gave birth to, Phillip, Michael, and Alfred Jr., succumbed early to various illnesses—kidney problems, meningitis, and heart failure—at ages ranging from 32 to 51.

 What kept this loving mother and musician going?
 She credits the music she shares with those who come to her modest apartment in upper Manhattan.
 Her present career began in 1993 with the establishment of Parlour Entertainment, just after Phillip’s death.
 That August she performed in his memory at the Jazz Festival held at the historic Morris-Jumel Mansion across the street from her home.
-Since then, she has performed at the Mansion every August (this year she will be at this free celebration on August 19 and 20).
+Since then, she has performed at the Mansion every August.
 The next year, in 1994, she presented her first jazz concert in her own apartment.

 And she is still performing.
 Every Sunday the door to Studio 3-F opens at 3 pm and people in casual dress just show up, making it wise to come early since there are no reservations and no reserved seats.
 When I attended my first concert the male friend who came with me had dressed up for the occasion in honor of this great lady.
 He was the only man in the room wearing a tie, aside from the musicians and actors.